musictheory/NilScript/README.md

 `webapp.js` is used exclusively by the client-side web app and contains HTML/CSS view and view-controller classes.
 In certain cases, `webapp.js` needs to allocate classes directly from `core.js`.

-In previous versions of oj, this was accomplished via the `--output-state` and `--input-state` compiler flags, or the `options.state`/`result.state` properties in the compiler API.
+In previous versions of NilScript, this was accomplished via the `--output-state` and `--input-state` compiler flags, or the `options.state`/`result.state` properties in the compiler API.
 The state output from `core.js` would be passed as the state input to `webapp.js`.

-oj 2 introduces a new `Compiler` API with `Compiler#uses` and `Compiler#compile`.
+NilScript 2 introduces a new `Compiler` API with `Compiler#uses` and `Compiler#compile`.
 This allows both incremental compiles, and allows for more efficient state sharing:

 ```javascript
 let ojc = require("ojc");